top of page

 1.)
 To be eligible to be compensated for shadowing, prospective judges must

-(c.)
-Pay the EGJA and National Gymnastics Judges Association (NGJA) dues.
+(b) Pay the EGJA and NGJA dues.

-(d.)
-Pass the NGJA compulsory and optional exams.
+(c) Pass the NGJA compulsory and optional exams.

-(e.)
-Notify NJ USAG MAG of their intent to shadow at least seven days prior to the event.
+(d) Notify NJ USAG MAG of their intent to shadow at least seven days prior to the event.

 2.)
 It is expected that all shadowing judges

-(a.)
-Are prepared with rules documents, paper, pens, etc.
+(a) Are prepared with rules documents, paper, pens, etc.

-(b.)
-Are dressed as if they were in fact the sitting judges.
+(b) Are dressed as if they were in fact the sitting judges.
 (Professional attire.)

-(c.)
-Complete a full six competitive rotations, ideally switching events at least once a session.
+(c) Complete a full six competitive rotations, ideally switching events at least once a session.

 3.)
 For each session that a prospective judge shadows, they will receive $50.